zjiefu/Notes/Research General/New hip controller biomechanics.md

 $\tau_{gc} = g \cdot \sin(\theta_{th})$
 $\tau_{sp} = k(\theta)\cdot \sigma(H_{asc}) \cdot \sigma(GRF)$  the so-called nonlinear ascend spring (but should still work with level ground, as an offset)
 $\tau_{ic} = k \cdot \sigma(\dot \theta)$  this is where the $J_2$ terms comes into work.
 Still not sure how should this part works.
 Also, have to be symmetric.

+### Something from paper
+- The hip moment is largely affected by the trunk position when ascending stairs.
+Not sure if there is anyway that we also consider this in our controller?